Twipped/InterviewThis/InterviewThis.md

 - Does the company provide snacks and/or drinks?

-- What are your expectations productive hours a developer will have per day?
+- What are your expectations for how many productive hours a developer will have per day?

 ##Company